 Next public holidays in Nigeria

-Remember that our list is created for the next year, 2019.
-Thus, it will not include such next public holidays as Christmas 2018 and Boxing Day 2018.
+Remember that our list is created for the next year, 2020.
+Thus, it will not include such public holidays as Christmas 2019 and Boxing Day 2019.

 - January 1st (Tuesday) – New Year

 For now, you can expect to enjoy 11 public holidays and 13 additional days-off next year.
-It is curious that out of 13 days, we will get some rest from work mostly on Wednesdays (4 days).
-Having an opportunity to chill out in the middle of a working week is always cool, isn’t it?
+It is curious that out of 13 days, we will get some rest from work mostly on Fridays.
+Having an opportunity to chill out at the end of a working week is always cool, isn’t it?